Belisarius: Later life

-The enlargement of the Roman Empire possessions between the rise to power of Justinian (red, 527) and his and Belisarius' death (orange, 565).
+The enlargement of the Roman Empire possessions between the rise to power of Justinian (red, 527) and his and Belisarius's death (orange, 565).
 Belisarius contributed immensely to the expansion of the empire.

 In 562, Belisarius stood trial in Constantinople, having been accused of participating in a conspiracy against Justinian.
 His case was judged by the prefect of Constantinople, named Prokopius.
 This may have been his former secretary Procopius of Caesarea, but it is unclear.
 Belisarius was found guilty and remained in house arrest, but not long after, Justinian pardoned him, ordered his release, and restored him to favour at the imperial court, contrary to a later legend that Belisarius had been blinded.

 Belisarius and Justinian, whose partnership had increased the size of the empire by 45 per cent, died within a few months of each other in 565.
-Belisarius owned the estate of Rufinianae on the Asiatic side of the Constantinople suburbs.
+Belisarius owned an estate in Rouphinianai, on the Asiatic side of the Constantinople suburbs (modern Caddebostan, Istanbul).
 He may have died there and been buried near one of the two churches in the area, perhaps Saints Peter and Paul.

+Relationship with Antonina

+In the first five chapters of his Secret History, whose reliability is debated by scholars, Procopius characterises Belisarius as a cuckolded husband, who was emotionally dependent on his debauched wife, Antonina, a former prostitute.
+According to the historian, Antonina had an affair with her adopted son, the young Theodosios, while on the same time she turned against her biological son Photios.
+Particular interest has the story where Belisarius catches Antonina and Theodosios in the basement but believes Antonina's excuse regardless of Theodosios' pants being loosen:

+For even though he was furious at finding them together in a basement room, she was not overcome with shame nor even flinched at her compromising situation.
+"I came down here," she said, "with the boy to hide the most precious spoils of war so that the emperor doesn't find out about them.
+That was her excuse, and he let on that he had bought it, even though he could see that the belt around Theodosios' pants had been loosened in the part closest to his genitals.
+He was so infatuated with this person, his wife, that he could not bring himself to believe the evidence of his own eyes.

+Photios sides with Belisarius against Theodosios, while the lowest point is when Belisarius begs Photios to help him against Antonina, and to kill Theodosios.
+Procopius claims that the love affair was well known in the imperial court and the general was regarded as weak and ridiculous.
+Empress Theodora reportedly saved Antonina when Belisarius tried to charge his wife at last.

+Belisarius and Antonina had one daughter named Ioannina, who was engaged to Anastasios, the grandson of Theodora.